youssif-Hy/University-system/README.md

 - Developed by **Youssef Harby Bayoumi**
 - Supervised by **Enactus Community Training Team**
-- Special thanks to all mentors and reviewers who supported the project
+- Special thanks to mentors and peers for their support

 ---

 ## 🕊 Free Palestine

-This project includes a message of solidarity:
+> **Free Palestine** – Human rights and dignity for all people.
-> **Free Palestine** – Human rights and dignity for all
+> This message is proudly displayed in the system banner.

 ---

 ## 📄 License

-This project is for educational and training purposes only.
-Feel free to use, learn from, and adapt it, but do not use it commercially without permission.
+This project is built for educational purposes.
+You may freely use or modify it for learning and development, but commercial use is prohibited without prior consent.